Pranav-V-20/MOTW_Bypass/README.md

-# MOTW Bypass & LNK Abuse — Educational Security Lab
+# MOTW Bypass & LNK Abuse

 > ⚠️ **Disclaimer**
 > This repository is intended **strictly for educational, defensive, and research purposes**.